playabl/react-native-deltadna/README.md

   "engageURL": "<EngageURL here please>"
 }
 ```

+For iOS, run `npm run download-deltadna-ios` to set up the DeltaDNA SDK in the example directory.
+The example project is expecting the SDK to be in this folder.

 ### Methods
 With the DeltaDNA's iOS and Android SDK being slightly different in terms of their API, this library tends to implement a common superset of both APIs which follows the API of the iOS SDK more closely than the Android SDK.